Phpcraft/core/README.md

 ## Who uses Phpcraft?

 Who would be a crazy enough to use a PHP Minecraft library?
-It's author of course!
+Its author of course!

 - [mcverify](https://github.com/timmyrs/mcverify): A simple REST API for linking your users' Minecraft: Java Edition accounts.